 A quick visit to Opa Locka Florida will make you feel, for a moment, that you are in Morocco.
 Usually, the weather is just as warm!

-If you are feeling adventurous and want to explore more, visit historic Opa Locka airport (Amelia Earhart started here), adjacent North Regional Park (I played baseball games here!), Opa Locka / Hialeah Flea Market, and nearby Amelia Earhart park (wonderful bike trails).
+If you are feeling adventurous and want to explore more, visit historic Opa Locka airport (Amelia Earhart started here), adjacent North Regional Park (I played baseball games here!), Opa Locka Indoor Flea Market, and nearby Amelia Earhart park (wonderful bike trails).

-Just do NOT go alone, when it is dark, nor definitely both!
+Just do NOT visit Opa Locka alone, when it is dark, nor definitely both!

-For more South Florida road trip fun, please read 8 Great Scenic Drives in South Florida.
+For more South Florida road trip fun, please read Fun South Florida Road Trip Drive.